Does sewing save you money? Maybe. Maybe not. Planning helps…a lot.

 Fabrics-Store: https://fabrics-store.com Linen fabric with great prices.
-Can create pattern to fit your size, $45.
+Can create a pattern to fit your size, for $45.
 Free simpler pdf patterns.
 Good information about linen.

 ADJUSTMENT NO. 7: MENDING

 Learning to do invisible mend is a no-brainer.
 Might have to figure out the best way to get to it, but invisible mending is my preferred method.
-Although, for holes in jeans, I do like some of the embroidery that has been posted around.
+Although, for holes in jeans, I do like some of the embroideries that have been posted around.